AY2223-IS4302-G18/is4302-project/docs/ProjectReport.md

 ```

 The following conditions must be met for a buyer to successfully buy tickets to an event:
-1. Event must be a valid and ongoing, with bid state set as “buyAndRefund”
+1. Event must be a valid and ongoing, with event state set as “buyAndRefund”
 2. Buyers can buy a minimum of 1 ticket, and up to a maximum of 4 tickets.
 This is to prevent scalpers from bulk buying event tickets and reselling at a higher price.
 3. Buyers can only buy tickets if there are still tickets available for sale.
 4. Buyer has sufficient ether to buy the desired amount of tickets